Gravitational Multipoles in General Stationary Spacetimes: Introduction and Summary

 Section \ref{sec:review} reviews the Geroch-Hansen and Thorne formalisms and the proof of their equivalence, all for vacuum stationary spacetimes.
-In Section \ref{sec:generalization}, I give the generalization to non-vacuum spacetimes of the Geroch-Hansen formalism and multipole definitions, the corresponding generalization of proof of its equivalence to the Thorne formalism, and I discuss the necessity of the assumptions of the existence of an ACMC coordinate frame and the smoothness of the metric at infinity.
+In Section \ref{sec:generalization}, I discuss the generalization to non-vacuum spacetimes of the Geroch-Hansen formalism and multipole definitions by constructing the improved twist vector and discussing its properties, and I discuss the necessity of the assumptions of the existence of an ACMC coordinate frame and the smoothness of the metric at infinity.